Soviet–Lithuanian Mutual Assistance Treaty: In Lithuania

-After months of intense propaganda and diplomatic pressure, the Soviets issued an ultimatum on June 14, 1940 – the same day when the world's attention was focused on the fall of Paris during the Battle of France.
+After months of intense propaganda and diplomatic pressure, the Soviets issued an ultimatum on June 14, 1940 – the same day as the one where the world's attention was focused on the fall of Paris during the Battle of France.
 The Soviets accused Lithuania of violating the treaty and abducting Russian soldiers from their bases.
 The Soviets demanded that a new government, which would comply with the Mutual Assistance Treaty, be formed and that an unspecified number of Soviet troops be admitted to Lithuania.
-With Soviet troops already in the country it was impossible to mount military resistance.
+With Soviet troops already in the country, it was impossible to mount military resistance.
 The Soviets took control of government institutions, installed a new pro-Soviet government, and announced elections to the People's Seimas.
 The proclaimed Lithuanian Soviet Socialist Republic was incorporated into the Soviet Union on August 3, 1940.